mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/installation.md

 ### Add configuration

-As a good practice we suggest to make a dedicated file for each new bundle configuration instead of copy paste it in the main config.yml
+As a good practice, we suggest to make a dedicated configuration file for each new bundle (instead of copy/paste it in the main config.yml)

 So create a new file /app/config/bundles/presta_cms_core.yml